Consensys/doc.teku/docs/reference/cli/index.md

 Following options are available:
-- `AUTO`: If user's graffiti is empty sets graffiti to reveal consensus and execution clients information using its codes and build commits like "TK508459f2BUbb9ba13c", where "TK" is Teku, followed by build commit, execution layer client 2 characters code, "BU" for Besu in example, and it ends with EL build 4 bytes commit in hexadecimal representation.
+- `AUTO`: If user's graffiti is empty sets graffiti to reveal consensus and execution clients information using its codes and build commits like `TK508459f2BUbb9ba13c`, where `TK` is Teku, followed by build commit, execution layer client 2 characters code, `BU` for Besu in example, and it ends with EL build 4 bytes commit in hexadecimal representation.

   If user's graffiti is set, this option will calculate space left